anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 ### 1.3.1 Overarching Standards and Goals

 1. Test Harnesses will be portable, or compatible, across all RAs/Distributions which already conform to standard interfaces and services.
-2. Increase probability of CNFs.
+2. Increase portability of CNFs.
 3. Decrease operator onboarding time for both Kubernetes infrastructures and CNFs.

 <a name="1.4"></a>